Keeping it sparse: Computing Persistent Homology revisited: Sparsification variants

-\textit{Retrospective reduction.} Our second major variant is the \define{retrospective reduction}, based on the idea of using (previous and subsequent) pivots to eliminate entries in a column when it needs to be added.
-An entry in $R_k^i$ is \define{(un)paired at $\ell$} if $i$ there does not exist a pivot pair $(i,j)$ with $j \leq \ell$.
+Our second major variant is the \define{retrospective reduction}, based on the idea of using (previous and subsequent) pivots to eliminate entries in a column when it needs to be added.
+An entry in $R_k^i$ is \define{unpaired at $\ell$} if there does not exist a pivot pair $(i,j)$ with $j \leq \ell$, and \define{paired at $\ell$} otherwise.
 Whenever we add a column $R_\ell$ to $R_k$, we first update $R_\ell$ by removing through appropriate column additions all entries that have been paired meanwhile.
 Note that, if the addition of $R_m$ to $R_\ell$ is needed for this purpose, then $R_m$ has to be updated first, so the step is recursive.
 The recursion stops because the pivot of a column is strictly decreasing in every recursive call.
-These right-to-left column additions involve only entries whose index is smaller than the pivot.
-Therefore, this reduction is correct by \Cref{cor:C_legit}.
+Since these right-to-left column additions involve only entries whose index is smaller than the pivot in the respective column, none of them changes the rank of any lower-left submatrix.
+Therefore, this reduction is correct by \cref{cor:C_legit}.

 The retrospective algorithm has the property that whenever $R_j$ gets added to another column during iteration $k$, its size is at most the number of homological classes persisting from $j$ to $k$ (see \cref{lem:backregular}).
 That is, it tries to sparsify columns ``that matter'', i.e. the columns that get added to other columns.